Glossary

 Interface

-The set of code instructions that allows to transform the compiled binary data of contracts Schema, Contract Operation and States in user and wallet-readable information.
+The set of code instructions that allow for the parsing of the compiled binary data contained in Schema, Contract Operation, and States in user and wallet-readable information.

 Link